craftercms/docs/source/new-ia/by-role/developer/templated/index.rst

 It allows developers to model the content as general reusable items, and fold those into pages.
 Pages aggregate content from components as needed and are associated with a FreeMarker template that can render the final page.
-The choice of HTML tools and frameworks doesn’t matter to CrafterCMS.
+The choice of HTML tools and frameworks doesn't matter to CrafterCMS.
 Developers can use whatever front-end technology they want.
 For development React, Vue, Angular, Flutter or similar SPA, please see :ref:`here <newIa-developer-headless>`

 The following details building templated projects, its purpose and examples.

 .. toctree::
     :maxdepth: 1
     :titlesonly:

-   content-modeling
+    ../common/content-modeling
+    content-access
     templating
-   groovy-controllers
-   adding-experience-builder
-   page-redirects
-   security
+    ../common/adding-experience-builder
+    ../common/security
+    ../common/redirects
     examples/index